Direct Diffusion Bridge using Data Consistency for Inverse Problems: Experiments

 For a representative DDB, we choose I$^2$SB~\cite{liu2023i2sb} along with the pre-trained model weights for the following reasons: 1) it is open-sourced\footnote{\href{https://github.com/NVlabs/I2SB}{https://github.com/NVlabs/I2SB}}, 2) it stands as the current state-of-the-art, 3) the model architecture is based on ADM~\cite{dhariwal2021diffusion}, which induces fair comparison against other DIS methods.
 All experiments are based on ImageNet 256$\times$256~\cite{deng2009imagenet}, a benchmark that is considered to be much more challenging for inverse problem solving based on generative models~\cite{chung2023diffusion}, compared to more focused datasets such as FFHQ~\cite{karras2019style}.
 We follow the standards of~\cite{liu2023i2sb} and test our method on the following degradations: sr4x-\{bicubic, pool\}, deblur-\{uniform, gauss\}, and JPEG restoration with 1k validation images.

-\paragraph{Baselines, Evaluation} Along with the most important comparison against I$^2$SB, we also include comparisons with state-of-the-art DIS methods including DDRM~\cite{kawar2022denoising}, DPS~\cite{chung2023diffusion}, and~\pigdm~\cite{song2023pseudoinverseguided}.
-For choosing the NFE and the hyper-parameters for each method, we closely abide to the original advised implementation: DDRM (20 NFE), DPS (1000 NFE),~\pigdm~(100 NFE).
-We find that increasing the NFE for DDRM or~\pigdm~does not induce performance gain.
-We also note that we exclude~\pigdm~for the baseline comparison in the deblurring problem, as directly leveraging the pseudo-inverse matrix may result in unfair boost in performance~\cite{miljkovic2012application}.
+\paragraph{Baselines, Evaluation} Along with the most important comparison against I$^2$SB, we also include comparisons with state-of-the-art DIS methods including DDRM~\cite{kawar2022denoising}, DPS~\cite{chung2023diffusion}, ~\pigdm~\cite{song2023pseudoinverseguided}, DDNM~\cite{wang2023zeroshot}, and DDS~\cite{chung2023fast}.
+For choosing the NFE and the hyper-parameters for each method, we closely abide to the original advised implementation: DDRM (20 NFE), DPS (1000 NFE),~\pigdm~(100 NFE), DDNM (100 NFE), DDS (100 NFE).
+We find that increasing the NFE for methods other than DPS does not induce performance gain.
+We also note that we exclude~\pigdm~ and DDNM for the baseline comparison in the deblurring problem, as directly leveraging the pseudo-inverse matrix may result in unfair boost in performance~\cite{miljkovic2012application}.
 We additionally perform comparisons against PnP-ADMM~\cite{chan2016plug} and ADMM-TV, which are methods tailored towards higher SNR.
-For I2SB along with the proposed method, we choose 100 NFE for JPEG restoration as we found it to be the most stable, and choose 1000 NFE for all other tasks.
+For I$^2$SB along with the proposed method, we choose 100 NFE for JPEG restoration as we found it to be the most stable, and choose 1000 NFE for all other tasks.
 Further details on the experimental setup can be found in Appendix~\ref{sec:exp_details}.